“On October 1st, This Weird Rooftop Pod Will Deliver the Death Blow to ‘The Big 3’ Cable Companies… With One Clean Shot”

 “Then, once the switch is flipped on, receiving internet in your home is simple.

 “No spotty modems.
 No outdated copper.
 No fiber.

 “You don’t even need to buy an antenna.

 “You’d simply need to be near a school, public building or municipal building that has a receiver on its roof and your phones and computers will automatically log on.

 “Now, if you prefer, you can buy your own receiver for a one-time payment of about $200.”

 But OneWeb is, as Ray Blanco notes, private.
-That means you can’t invest in it.
+That means it’s not publicly traded or listed on a stock exchange, and you and I can’t invest in it (at least not directly or easily).
 So what’s the story with this investment tease?
 More from the ad:

 “Launching this company’s entire constellation of micro-routers – including a network of receivers on Earth you can automatically log on to – is expected to cost just $3.5 billion.

 “So not only are we talking about the most reliable internet the world has ever seen…